-GS executed orders for professional clients of the Global Markets Division and Private Wealth Management where the approach to order execution is consistent.
+GS executed orders for professional clients of the Goldman Sachs FICC and Equities business units and Private Wealth Management where the approach to order execution is consistent.
 GS also executed orders for eligible counterparties, however under applicable law and regulation GS was not obliged to provide best execution when it executed orders on behalf of eligible counterparties.